 Attendance and Participation are mandatory.
 See the Grades page for details.

-We will have short weekly quizzes on your readings and films throughout the semester.
-These quizzes may consist of clip-analysis, multiple choice, and/or short answer questions.
-No blue books are needed, but always bring two pens and two pencils.
+We will have short daily quizzes on your readings and films in the first five minutes of each class.
+These quizzes are always closed note and may consist of true/false, multiple choice, and/or short answer questions.
+Always bring two pens and two pencils to class to take your quizzes and class notes.

 There are no formal written papers for this course, but we will have four exams--one at the end of each section.
 Please note three important rules about online tests: